MultiX-Amsterdam/multix-docs/exam.md

 Sanity checks:
 - [x] Check if the time slots that the exam team scheduled for the exam matches the listed exam time on [datanose](https://datanose.nl).
 - [x] Check the list of students with extra exam time, which will be provided by the exam desk by email.
 Then, make sure that on the attendance list, their name has a star-shaped symbol (\*) after it so that the invigilators know that these students have extra time during the exam.
 If there are missing star-shaped symbols, add them manually to the attendance list.
-- [x] The digital test office will schedule several time slots on ANS.
-Typically there are two of them.
-One for the standard exam schedule.
-And another one for students with extended time.
+- [x] The digital test office will schedule a time slot on ANS for the exam with location restrictions.
 Check if the students who have time extensions are actually in the time slot with extensions.
 If not, email the digital test office and ask them for help resolving the problem.
-- [x] Ask the digital test office to double-check the software setting needed for the exam, for example Jupyter Notebook.

 Other actions:
 - [x] Print `N+1` copies of the attendance list and bring them to the exam location, where `N` is the number of invigilators.
 We need to give them to the invigilators.
+You can get the attendance list from DataNose.
+First log in to DataNose, click the `Course record` block at the top of the page (near the language selection part), click the exam (e.g., "Tentamen digitaal 1") under `Assessment overview` section, and finally click on the small `Generate` link under the `Documents` section.

 Optional:
-- [x] If this is the final exam, get the course evaluation form from the education desk at Science Park.
-The evaluation form is provided by <opleidingsassistent-iw-science@uva.nl> via email (normally they will initialize the conversation about course evaluation).
+- [x] If this is the final exam, get the digital course evaluation form ready before the exam.
+You should get an email from "UvA Q Studentfeedback" to adjust the digital form.
+If there is a problem, email <opleidingsassistent-iw-science@uva.nl>.
-- [x] Bring the course evaluation form to the exam location with some extra pens.

 ## <a name="during"></a>During the Exam